lancedb/cocoindex-lancedb-demo/README.md

 of updates to keep data fresh with less overhead than full batch workloads.

-[CocoIndex](https://cocoindex.io/docs/) uses a declarative approach to defining indexing "flows", which involves source data and transformed data (either as an intermediate result or the final result to be put into targets).
+[CocoIndex](https://cocoindex.io/docs/) uses a declarative approach to defining indexing "flows",involving source data and transformed data (either as an intermediate result or the final result to be put into targets).
-All data within the indexing flow has schema determined at flow definition time.
+All data within the indexing flow has a schema determined at flow definition time, which aligns very well with LanceDB's strictly typed schema-driven storage mechanism.

 ## Dataset

 We'll be using the [food ingredients and recipes](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images) dataset from Kaggle.
 The data contains 13k+ recipes and images of food/drinks scraped from the Epicurious website.
-The dataset is multimodal, containing images, arrays and text.
+The dataset is multimodal, containing images, string arrays, and text.

 Download the dataset from Kaggle to the local directory (it will be in a file named `archive.zip`).
 Unzip the file at the root level of this repository.